How To Create Garmin Topo Maps - Part 9 - Compiling Data

 - Open the calculator built in to Microsoft Windows (normally in the Accessories part of the Start menu)

-- Make sure that "Dec" is clicked (circle filled in) and then type in your family id.
+- Make sure that "Dec" is clicked (circle filled in or blue in windows 10) and then type in your family id.

-- Now click "Hex"; it will return a number.
+- Now click "Hex"; it will return a number (on Windows 10 it will just display the number next to the word HEX).
 If the number is only 3 digits don't forget to add the zero to the front; for example if the decimal number was 2351 the hexadecimal will display as 92F and in this case we need to make it 092F.

 - Change the DIRECTORY to match your release directory

-- If cgpsmapper/MapSetToolkit created a .mdx file uncomment (remove the ; ) lines 117 and 130.
+- If cgpsmapper/MapSetToolkit created a .mdx file uncomment (remove the ; ) line 128.

 - This will allow the installer to work with searchable maps.